trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 ## Update 2021-06-16

 v4 of the Mapillary API is here.
-[In this post I take a brief look at the changes we've made to Map the Paths to support the move from v3, described above, to the new v4 API](/blog/2021/migrating-from-mapillary-api-v3-to-v4).
+[In this post I take a brief look at some of the changes to support the move from v3, described above, to the new v4 API](/blog/2021/migrating-from-mapillary-api-v3-to-v4).